LSEG-API-Samples/Tutorial.MessengerChatBot.JavaScript/README.md

 2. Select the tick box next to EDP API as the API Type
 3. Click ‘Register’ New App button

-You will then see a row for your new app with an App Key item, which is your client_id for the EDP Authentication.
+You will then see a row for your new app with an AppKey item, which is your client_id for the EDP Authentication.

 ## <a id="running"></a>Running the Tutorial
 1. Unzip or download the tutorial project folder into a directory of your choice